The Salvation Army, Parramatta: History

 The Salvation Army's ministry in Parramatta started in September 1884, at the corner of Church and Argyle Streets.
 In 1919, the first permanent church building was opened in George Street, opposite the Roxy Theatre.

 In 1969, after compulsory land acquisition by Parramatta City Council, Parramatta Salvation Army moved to a new site at 34 Smith Street, Parramatta.
 Over the years, this site housed the main citadel, an auxiliary hall, church office space, Divisional Headquarters, Christian bookstore, and community welfare services.

 In 1973, the Corps was subject to two arson attacks.
 The first, in January, caused approximately $30,000 damage and saw the Corps unable to use their buildings fully until May of that year.
 The second, in September, caused a further $16,000 damage.

 On 14 January 2018, Granville Corps officially merged with Parramatta Corps.
 In March 2018, The Salvation Army vacated their Smith Street citadel, beginning the move to 426 Church Street, North Parramatta.
 While the new facility is being renovated, the majority of ministry activities are being held at 60 Good Street, Granville (former home of Granville Corps), with the exception of the Corps social welfare programs, which are run from the ground level of the new Church Street site.
 The construction of the new Corps building is expected to begin in the middle of 2019, with the opening currently scheduled for February 2020.

 Music Sections

 The Salvation Army - Parramatta has a number of music sections, including Brass Band, Contemporary Worship Ensemble, Songsters, and junior groups.
 These serve the primary purpose of supporting corporate worship.

 Brass Band

 Parramatta Citadel Band (PCB), part of Parramatta Salvation Army, is a typical Salvation Army Band with a membership of approximately 30-35 people.
 It has existed uninterrupted for close to a century.
 The bands purpose is to minister the word of God to the people of Parramatta and its surrounding area's through the use of music found in the Salvation Army Brass Band Tune Books.
 They also commonly use arranged music of both secular and Christian origin for open-airs and concerts.
 The motto of the Band is derived from psalm 150: "Praise Him with Melody."
+The Band is currently under the leadership of Major David Collinson.